LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 Since Camp is a metaprogramming library that is primarily header-only, it is hard to find isolated code examples that show Camp's capability.
 Instead, this page shows several real application examples of how Camp is being used currently.
+Since Camp is a metaprogramming library and is very low-level, these examples show detailed implementation code that is not user-facing.
+However, these examples should be useful for understanding how Camp functionality can be properly utilized.

 More information about Camp the ``Resource`` and ``EventProxy`` can be found on the :ref:`resources-label` page.